Audi A6 Avant Review 2024

 To drive, it is as sophisticated as it looks.
 You get a very real sense you’re driving a car almost to Audi A8 standard in stature and ability.
 The sheer size of the latest A6 helps, of course, but so too do its effortless controls and discreet engines.

 Keen drivers will probably find it a bit frustrating.
 A BMW 5 Series gives more tactility and involvement, while a Jaguar XF Sportbrake is more subtle and feedback-friendly.
-But there’s no denying that if you simply want to get in and switch off, the Audi A6 Avant is the perfect car to eat up hundreds of miles at a time.
+But there’s no denying that if you simply want to get in and relax, the Audi A6 Avant is the perfect car to eat up hundreds of miles at a time.

 The extra confidence you get from all-wheel drive quattro versions is worthwhile, too.
 This has been another Audi trademark for decades, and the latest system is the most sure-footed yet.
 Ideal for horrible wintry weather conditions, then.